David-Amir-18/Invention/README.md

 ## 🔎 Project Overview
-- Our device aims to break The Attenuation-Depth-Frequency Trade-Off law which is based on the Law of Conservation of Energy.
+- Our device aims to break The Attenuation-Depth-Frequency Trade-Off law (in other words the Law of conservations of energy)which is based on the Law of Conservation of Energy.
 By sending a wave, we call (Super Wave) that can regenerate its energy, leading to no attenuation whatsoever.
 We believe the images will be of great quality.
 This device interface with existing ultrasound